Advanced Multimedia Design and 3D Technologies MSc

 - 4th Generation Cellular Media Designers

 The programme also prepares students to carry out related academic research.
-A number of students in various disciplines within the School have stayed on to carry out a PhD at Brunel University.
+A number of students in various disciplines within the College have stayed on to carry out a PhD at Brunel University.
 On average, one student of high academic achievement per year is offered a PhD position.

 UK/EU students: £8,000 full-time; £4,000 part-time

 Fees quoted are per annum and are subject to an annual increase.

 A UK first or second class Honours degree or equivalent internationally recognised qualification in Multimedia Technology or a related subject.
 Students from Film TV; Art & Design; Communication or Media Studies that show promise of technical aptitude and students from Engineering, Science including Social and Computer sciences and Information Technology that show design aptitude will also be considered.